Skip to main content

 100% positive mentions, 0% neutral mentions, 0% negative mentions

-The graphics are well-executed and visually appealing for a picross/nonogram game, providing good performance and a fair presentation that suits the genre.
+The game's graphics are well-executed and visually appealing for its genre, offering good performance and a polished look that enhances the overall experience.

 • optimization